Bone Chillers

 Bone Chillers is a series of children's horror fiction novels and a TV show created and authored by Betsy Haynes.
-This series is similar in style and tone to the Goosebumps series.
+This series is similar in style and tone to Goosebumps.
 At the end of each television episode, author Betsy Haynes would appear in an educational segment encouraging young viewers to read, write and be creative.

 Synopsis

 Four freshmen at Edgar Allan Poe High School not only have to deal with the normal pressures of competing with the cool kids and the jocks but also have to contend with all sorts of weird happenings.
 Similar to Goosebumps, the stories that were originally about different people in each book were all changed to the setting of a haunted high school to provide a continuing cast.
 Assisting the main characters was Arnie the custodian, who lived in the school's basement.
 There was the feared cook of the school, Carl, the ditzy Miss Dewberry, and the evil Principal Percival Pussman.
-Only three episodes of the TV series were adapted from books; the others were all original (although the episode, Romeo and Ghouliette, was later adapted into the 23rd and final entry in the book series).
+Only three episodes of the TV series were adapted from books; the others were all original (although the episode "Romeo and Ghouliette" was later adapted into the 23rd and final entry in the book series).